 The following Honors courses count as Honors seminars.
 There are no exceptions or substitutions for Honors seminars.
 Please note: not all of these courses are offered every semester or every year.

+It can!
 ENGL 290 counts as a Lower-Level Honors Course only for students who have fulfilled or are exempt from the Foundations Honors English requirement.
 ENGL can only be taken twice (for a maximum of 6 units) with different topics, whether for seminar credit, Honors English credit, or some combination thereof.

 For complete details about the Honors electives/experiential and advanced learning options, please see the Experiential and Advanced Learning page.